 9. Aone Onsen Snow Illumination (Canceled)

 Aone Onsen, located in Kawasaki-cho, southern Miyagi, is famous as a hot spring renowned for its beautiful nature.
 It is said that in the early Edo Period the Date family (伊達家), one of the most famous warrior families, often visited the hot springs for the purpose of curing themselves.
 At a special site around Aone Children’s Park and Jyappo Hot Spring, local people make about 2,000 small shrines (hokora) with snow and light a snow candle inside each of them.
 A fantastic winter scene appears and free tonjiru (Japanese pork soup) and cocoa are offered to the first visitors.
 Although it is held for only one day, every year Aone Onsen’s small snow shrines attract many tourists who seek a fantastic snowy scene.
 It is also recommended to stay at the hot spring village and go out to see this festival at night!

 Not officially announced yet but usually in the middle of February

 10. Tsunan Snow Festival

-Have you ever seen a beautiful scenery of countless lanterns, flying in the night sky?
+Have you ever seen the beautiful scenery of countless lanterns, flying in the night sky like Disney’s Tangled?
 Guess what, you can see that very scene here in Japan!
 More than 1,000 lanterns fly in the sky over Tsunan in Niigata Prefecture and fireworks are set off in the finale of the festival.
-Tsunan receives some of the heaviest snowfall in the world and to lift the spirits of the locals in these cold and dark winters, Tsunan Snow Festival is organised each year.
-Winter activities, including snowboard battles, live music and fireworks cheer up everyone who sees it!
+Tsunan receives some of the heaviest snowfall in the world and to lift the spirits of the locals in these cold and dark winters, Tsunan Snow Festival is organized each year.
+Winter activities, including snowboard battles, live music, and fireworks cheer up everyone who sees it!

 Tsunan Snow Festival